markimfeld/todo-app-api/README.md

 **Arguments**

 - `"name": string` the name of the task
-- `"status": boolean` the status of the task (completed/uncompleted)
+- `"status": boolean` the status of the task (completed/uncompleted), by default is false (uncompleted)
 - `"category_id": int` the id of the category

 **Response**